Best subset selection is robust against design dependence: Abstract

 \section{Abstract}

-Best subset selection (BSS) is fundamental in statistics and machine learning.
-Despite the intensive studies of it, the fundamental question of when BSS is truly the ``best'', namely yielding the oracle estimator, remains partially answered.
-In this paper, we address this important issue by giving a weak sufficient condition and a strong necessary condition for BSS to exactly recover the true model.
-We also give a weak sufficient condition for BSS to achieve the sure screening property.
-On the optimization aspect, we find that the exact combinatorial minimizer for BSS is unnecessary: all the established statistical properties for the best subset carry over to any sparse model whose residual sum of squares is close enough to that of the best subset.
-In particular, we show that an iterative hard thresholding (IHT) algorithm can find a sparse subset with the sure screening property within logarithmic steps; another round of BSS within this set can recover the true model.
-The simulation studies and real data examples show that IHT yields lower false discovery rates and higher true positive rates than the competing approaches including LASSO, SCAD and SIS.
+Best subset selection (BSS) is widely known as the holy grail for high-dimensional variable selection.
+Nevertheless, the notorious NP-hardness of BSS substantially restricts its practical application and also discourages its theoretical development to some extent, particularly in the current era of big data.
+In this paper, we investigate the variable selection properties of BSS when its target sparsity is greater than or equal to the true sparsity.
+Our main message is that BSS is robust against design dependence in terms of achieving model consistency and sure screening, and more importantly, that such robustness can be propagated to the near best subsets that are computationally tangible.
+Specifically, we introduce an identifiability margin condition that is free of restricted eigenvalues and show that it is sufficient and nearly necessary for BSS to exactly recover the true model.
+A relaxed version of this condition is also sufficient for BSS to achieve the sure screening property.
+Moreover, taking optimization error into account, we find that all the established statistical properties for the exact best subset carry over to any near best subset whose residual sum of squares is close enough to that of the best one.
+In particular, a two-stage fully corrective iterative hard thresholding (IHT) algorithm can provably find a sparse sure screening subset within logarithmic steps; another round of exact BSS within this set can recover the true model.
+The simulation studies and real data examples show that IHT yields lower false discovery rates and higher true positive rates than the competing approaches including LASSO, SCAD and Sure Independence Screening (SIS), especially under highly correlated design.